sprat-kv/jobseeker-analytics/README.md

 ## Do you code and want to volunteer?
 - Take a look at the issues [list](https://github.com/lnovitz/jobseeker-analytics/issues) and comment on the issue you're interested in fixing.
-- _Note_: you do not have to know Python.
+- _Note_: beginners are welcome!
-- I hope to create a safe environment for contributors to this open source project.
-Beginners welcome!
+- I hope to create a safe space for new open source contributors.
+- No question is dumb

 ## Vision